linusjf/Conventions/CONVENTIONS_BASH.md

 - If you have to write literal strings that are longer than 80 characters,\
   this should be done with a here document or an embedded newline if possible.

-- Pipelines should be split one per line if they don’t all fit on one line.\
+- Pipelines should be split one per line if they don't all fit on one line.\
   If a pipeline all fits on one line, it should be on one line.

 - Put `; then` and `; do` on the same line as the `if`, `for`, or `while`.